thibaultcha/Counter/README.md

 # CounterApp
-This little application is a test for [Solib](https://github.com/ECE-Campus-Cluster/SoLib) using node.js and socket.io to display a synchronized counter between multiple browsers.
-It requires node.js, socket.io and [node-mysql](http://github.com/felixge/node-mysql) to be installed.
+This little application is a test for [Solib](https://github.com/ECE-Campus-Cluster/SoLib) using [Node.js](http://nodejs.org/) and [Socket.IO](http://socket.io/) to display a synchronized counter between multiple browsers.
+It requires Node.js, Socket.IO and [node-mysql](http://github.com/felixge/node-mysql) to be installed.

 ## How to use it
-1. node.js can be downloaded [here](http://nodejs.org/download/).
+1. Node.js can be downloaded [here](http://nodejs.org/download/).
-To install socket.io and node-mysql, run the following command in the CounterApp directory:
+To install Socket.IO and node-mysql, run those commands in the app directory or in any parent dir:

 ```bash
 npm install socket.io